Roomando/Roomando/README.md

 <h1 align="center">Hi 👋, I'm Baraa</h1>
-<h3>I am an aspiring full stack developer!
-I enjoy anything computery and love to learn a few tidbits in every corner of the internet</h3>
+<h3>I am an aspiring full stack developer, I enjoy anything computery and love to learn all sorts of tidbits in every corner of the internet</h3>

 - 🔭 I’m currently working on **a few secret projects :)**